Zhejiang University: Governance

 The university is organized according to Zhejiang University Chapter approved by the Ministry of Education of the People's Republic of China.
 The current chapter was approved in September 2014.
 According to the chapter, the university is a national university managed by the Ministry of Education and jointly funded by the central government and Zhejiang government.
 The university is operated by the Communist Party Committee of the university with the president taking the responsibility of decision making.
 The committee is required to ensure rule of law, academic freedom and democracy at the university.
 Since 2000, the president and party secretary of the university are appointed by the Organization Department of the Chinese Communist Party, and the appointees are automatically considered as vice-ministerial level officials.
 The party committee elects the members of the standing committee, which decide major issues at the university jointly with the party committee.
 The president hosts university council meeting to decide on teaching and learning, scientific research and administrative issues.
 The faculty can review and advise on university decisions via the faculty representative meeting.
 The current party secretary of the university is Dr. Ren Shaobo.
-The president of the university is Professor Dr. Wu Zhaohui.
+The president of the university is Professor Dr. Du Jiangfeng.